SENIOR SECURITIES & CORPORATE BONDS. PART II.

 What is a Senior Security?

-In the event of a company's bankruptcy or liquidation, a senior security is one that ranks highest in the order of repayment before other security holders receive a payout.
-Senior securities are typically considered the safest offering by a company because in the event of default the senior security holders will be paid any funds owed before investors in lower ranking securities.
+In the event of a company's bankruptcy or liquidation, senior security is one that ranks highest in the order of repayment before other security holders receive a payout.
+Senior securities are typically considered the safest offering by a company because in the event of default the senior security holders will be paid any funds owed before investors in lower-ranking securities.

 How a Senior Security Works

 When the company issues any security for trading, each of them has certain seniority or repayment ranking (it refers to the order of repayment back to stockholders or security holders) in the unfortunate case of the company’s default.